Soft inquiry vs. hard inquiry: What’s the difference?

 2. Limit your time frame for shopping for mortgages and car loans

 Most credit and loan applications require individual hard inquiries.
-But according to the CFPB, the credit inquiries involved with researching home and auto financing are treated as a single inquiry if all the inquiries happen within 14 and 45 days.
+But according to the CFPB, the credit inquiries involved with researching home and auto financing are treated as a single inquiry if they all happen within 14 to 45 days.

 3. Monitor your credit